dwcsnh/Faster/README.md

 I also "took inspiration" from a free map tileset on itch.io and redrawn it.

 The gameplay is quite simple.
 You use directional key to control a corgi.
 If the corgi is fall out of the map, or is striked by lightning, you lose.

+Thanks for spending timme reading this and I hope you enjoy the game.